YARN.SCHOOL

 Thursday

-Check-in runs 4-7pm.
-No early birds, please!
+Check-in runs 5-7pm.
+PLEASE NO EARLY BIRDS!
 Settle into your rooms and lockers, get your goodies and TWO POUNDS of undyed fiber for Friday’s Dye Lab, then set up your wheel in the gym or explore the grounds.

-Airport Shuttles will start making the rounds at 3pm (or sooner if everyone’s flights are earlier–we’ll update you the week prior).
+Airport Shuttles will start making the rounds at 4pm.

 photo by John Wise